Concept | Monitoring and feedback in the AI project lifecycle#

 Model evaluation stores#

-Let’s say after reviewing information from our logging system, we decide our model performance has degraded, and we want to improve our model by retraining it.
+After reviewing information from a logging system, you may decide that model performance has degraded, and you want to retrain the model.

-In addition, once we have a model evaluation store with comparison data, we can track model performance over time.
+In addition, once you have a model evaluation store with comparison data, you can track model performance over time.

 Each logged version of the logical model must come with all the essential information concerning its training phase, including: